getfem/getfem/doc/sphinx/source/tutorial/wheel.rst

   md.add_interpolate_transformation_from_expression('Proj1', mesh1, mesh2, '[X(1);0]')

-As a consequence, it will be possible to use this transformation, from the mesh of the wheel to the mesh of the foundation, into weak form language expressions.
+As a consequence, it will be possible to use this transformation, from the mesh of the wheel to the mesh of the foundation, into GWFL expressions.
 Notes that this is here a very simple constant expression.
 More complex expressions depending on the data or even the variables of the model can be used.
 If the expression of a transformation depends on the variable of the model, the tangent linear system will automatically takes into account this dependence (see :ref:`ud-gasm-high-transf` for more details.
 Note also that transformation corresponding to a large sliding contact and automatically searching for the correspondence between contact boundaries exist in |gf| (see :ref:`ud-model-contact-friction-large-hlgav`).

 Using the defined transformation, we can write an integral contact condition using an augmented Lagrangian formulation (see :ref:`ud-model-contact-friction` for more details).
 The corresponding term (to be added to the rest of the weak formulation) reads: